questdb/rust-maven-plugin/README.md

 * Calls `cargo build` as part of a `mvn compile` step.

-* Helpfully informs how to install Rust if can't find it.
+* Helpfully informs how to install Rust if Rust is not found.

 * Uses Maven's target directory (i.e. `${project.build.directory}`) as the
   `cargo build --target-dir` so `mvn clean` also cleans the Rust crate without